DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 *Communication, Identities and Borders* Research Group (UFSM/CNPq) since 2014, and *MagNet*, an international network of researchers in Magazine Studies, since its foundation, in 2023.
-She published the chapter 'Converting Social Exclusion into News: The Visibility of the Periphery on Magazine Covers' (2018) in an anthology by the National Association of Graduate Programs in Communication (COMPÓS), Brazil.
+She published the chapter
+\'Converting Social Exclusion into News: The Visibility of the Periphery on Magazine Covers\' (2018) in an anthology by the National Association of Graduate Programs in Communication (COMPÓS), Brazil.
 Her research interests in scientific, technological, and artistic-cultural production include periphery, mediatization, platforms, journalism, semiotics,